Merkel: East German upbringing influenced my leadership style | DW | 09.11.2019

 "For 35 years, I experienced the official opinion as different from my own," Merkel said, referring to the communist leadership of the former East Germany.
 "I was alone with my opinion, or shared it with very few people.
 That's why it does not bother me when others see things differently."

-The chancellor has successfully pushed through several divissive policies during her 14 years in power, a fact that she credits to her youthful experience of having a dissenting opinion.
+The chancellor has successfully pushed through several divisive policies during her 14 years in power, a fact that she credits to her youthful experience of having a dissenting opinion.

 Read more: Angela Merkel's American dream — if the Berlin Wall hadn't fallen